zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

 });
 ```

-This error handler is able to catch any error from `main` if the promises in which are chained together.
+This error handler is able to catch any error from `main` if the Promises are chained together.

-`liftp`, `traversep` and `foldp` are all able to chain promises together which is very convinent because error handling can then be centralized by just catching the error from the last returned Promise.
+`liftp`, `traversep` and `foldp` are all able to chain Promises together which is very convinent because error handling can then be centralized by just catching the error from the last returned Promise.
 So it leaves the choice to the function caller of whether or not to catch the error, and how to handle the error.

-`liftp`, `traversep` and `foldp` chain promises in different ways:
+`liftp`, `traversep` and `foldp` chain Promises in different ways:

 For `liftp`, since it takes Promises, and returns a "chained" Promise, it means if any Promise from the input is rejected, the "lifted" function won't be called.

-For `traversep`, all async calls will be running in parallel, Promises are "chained" in a way that as soon as one of the async calls hit an error,
+For `traversep`, all async calls will be running in parallel.
+It returns error as soon as one of the async calls hit an error.

-the returned Promise will be fullfilled with that error right away.
-For `foldp`, async calls are running sequentially, as soon as one of the async calls hit an error,
-it stops right away and fullfills the returned Promise with that error without calling the rest.
+For `foldp`, async calls are running sequentially, as soon as one of the async calls hit an error, it stops right away and returns that error without calling the rest.

 To verify this, I'm going to let one of the async calls in our example return error, and add some logging to show what error will be caught and what async calls will be executed when error happens.

-I will make a `delayThenReject` function for faking async calls that will return a rejected Promise with an error.
+I will make a `delayThenReject` function for faking async calls that will return a rejected Promise.

 ```javascript
 +// Number, String -> Promise a